 Carefully planned participation in social media is an appropriate and effective mode of communication for a psychiatrist to connect with colleagues, educate the public about mental health, and advance the reputation and public profile of the psychiatry profession.

 When a psychiatrist uses social media they should be mindful of maintaining confidentiality and professional boundaries with patients.
-Refer to:

 Dealing with the media

 Psychiatrists have an ethical responsibility to maintain patient confidentiality and to provide information in an unbiased, evidence-based context in their dealings with the media.
 They should exercise caution and seek expert advice, as necessary, and respond according to the level of media handling knowledge they have obtained.
 Wise responses can be enormously valuable to patients, to the specialty, and to the community.
 Psychiatrists should consider contacting their local College Branch or the Tu Te Akaaka Roa - New Zealand National Office to assist in and/or contribute when a potential media opportunity presents.

 Good health and wellbeing relate to fitness to practice and are essential for private practice psychiatrists.
 Psychiatrists should be mindful of their own physical and mental health and exercise self-care accordingly.